 At least 6 albino redwoods grow in Humboldt Redwoods State Park of Northern California near Highway 101.
 The location of one was published.
 I want to skip detailed directions here.
 But it is within 1.85 miles of Founders Grove near Avenue of the Giants.
 Another albino redwood about 3 to 4 miles from Redcrest, California, is about 20' tall.
 Much farther south, Big Sur campground forest was reported to have a small albino redwood too.
 One man, Will Russell, Ph.D., once noted at sempervirens.org that he encountered about a dozen albino redwood during hikes in the Santa Cruz mountains.

 There is no guarantee that one you read about will still be there when you go looking.
 The lifespan is more or less unknown, but every reference I found says they don't live a long time on the redwood scale of life.

-Zane Moore, a Colorado State University undergraduate and redwood enthusiast, sent me a note (2013) that there are about 100 known albino redwoods.
-These have been spotted, discovered, or located again, by Zane (12) , Dave Holderman (60), Dave Kuty (30+) and some others.
-The lion's share seem to be in Santa Cruze county and San Mateo County, with more scattered as far north as Humboldt Redwoods State Park.
+Zane Moore, a Colorado State University undergraduate and redwood enthusiast, sent a note (2013) that there are about 100 known albino redwoods.
+These have been spotted, discovered, or located by Zane (12) , Dave Holderman (60), Dave Kuty (30+) and others.
+The lion's share are in Santa Cruze county and San Mateo county, with more scattered as far north as Humboldt Redwoods State Park.